Long-time behaviour and bifurcation analysis of a two-species aggregation-diffusion system on the torus: Bifurcation Analysis

 Case 2. is more complicated because there are two points of critical stability, and the direction of the bifurcation parameter changes depending on which point of critical stability you approach (from within the region of local stability).
 First, from the analysis of \textbf{Case Ib} of Section \ref{sec:prep_bif_proofs_2}, when $\chi_1 = -1$, there is no point of critical stability and the homogeneous state is unstable for all $\alpha_1\geq 0$.
 When $\chi_1 = +1$, there exists an interval of local stability, and it is given by $(\alpha_{1,k_{-W}}, \alpha_{1,k_W})$.
-As $\alpha_1$ passes through $\alpha_{1,k_W}$, a supercritical bifurcation occurs according to formula \eqref{eq:final_bifurcation_direction_alpha1}, and an exchange of stability occurs by \cite[Theorem I.7.4]{kielh2004bifurcation}.
+As $\alpha_1$ passes through $\alpha_{1,k_W}$, a super- or subcritical bifurcation occurs according to formula \eqref{eq:alpha_second_derivative_generalcase1}, and an exchange of stability occurs by \cite[Theorem I.7.4]{kielh2004bifurcation} when the bifurcation is supercritical.
+The \textup{in particular} part follows from the simplified formula \eqref{eq:final_bifurcation_direction_alpha1}.
 The corresponding phase relationship follows from relation \eqref{eq:phase_relation_alpha_1_case} of Theorem \ref{thm:bifurcations_alpha1_1}.
-On the other hand, as $\alpha_1$ passes through $\alpha_{1,k_{-W}}$, a subcritical bifurcation occurs according to formula \eqref{eq:final_bifurcation_direction_alpha1}; however, the resulting exchange of stability must also take into account the fact that we have (implicitly) reversed the bifurcation parameter direction ($\alpha_1$ is decreasing through $\alpha_{1,k_{-W}}$), and so an exchange of stability still occurs at $\alpha_1 = \alpha_{1,k_{-W}}$, which again follows from \cite[Theorem I.7.4]{kielh2004bifurcation}.
+On the other hand, as $\alpha_1$ passes through $\alpha_{1,k_{-W}}$, a subcritical bifurcation occurs according to formula \eqref{eq:alpha_second_derivative_generalcase1}; however, the resulting exchange of stability must also take into account the fact that we have (implicitly) reversed the bifurcation parameter direction ($\alpha_1$ is decreasing through $\alpha_{1,k_{-W}}$), and so an exchange of stability still occurs at $\alpha_1 = \alpha_{1,k_{-W}}$ whenever the bifurcation is subcritical, which again follows from \cite[Theorem I.7.4]{kielh2004bifurcation}.
+The \textup{in particular} part follows from the simplified formula \eqref{eq:final_bifurcation_direction_alpha1}.
 The phase relationship again follows from relation \eqref{eq:phase_relation_alpha_1_case} of Theorem \ref{thm:bifurcations_alpha1_1}.

 Case 3. follows in the same way as Case 2. with the signs reversed.

 Finally, if \eqref{eq:alpha_bif_thm_2_cond_1} is violated, then so is \eqref{eq:stability_region_exists} so that the stability region is empty, and hence no point of critical stability exists.
 We conclude that the homogeneous state is unstable for all $\alpha_1 \geq 0$, and the proof is complete. \end{proof}